silverstone-git/lessgo-backend/README.md

 # MySQL setup
 - make your mysql account on your server and remember the username and password
 - put the credentials in MYSQL_USER and MYSQL_PASSWORD environment variables resp.

+- Make sure you are using mysql_native_password auth mode.
+If not, do it by logging in as root and-
+> alter user 'YOUR_USERNAME_HERE' identified with mysql_native_password by 'YOUR_PASSWORD_HERE';

 > create database lessgo;
 > use lessgo;

+## Users Table

 > create table users (
 >    user_id integer not null,
 >    username varchar(200) not null,